 Wedding rings, keys, important documents— you name it.
 Numerous believers credit the saint with helping them find their lost possessions.

 Traditions vary throughout Greece.
-In Crete, a needle is placed in the floor until the object is found.
-In other places, it’s not the actual saint you are praying to, but his mother you are asking to be forgiven.
+In Crete, a needle is placed in the floor in the corner of a room until the object is found.

 According to the tradition, Fanourios lived in Roman times and refused to give up his Christian faith.
 He was persecuted for his beliefs and ultimately forced to face 12 separate tortures by the Romans— persevering until his death.